knz/shakespeare/docs/manual.md

 Here are the possible top level elements of a configuration:

+- `parameter ...`: a definition for a preprocessing parameter.
 - `role ... end`: a definition for one role.
 - `cast ... end`: some definitions for the cast.
 - `script ... end`: some definitions for the script.